-Tom Clancy’s Rainbow Six Vegas (RSV) is the 6 installment in the acclaimed Rainbow Six series.
+Tom Clancy’s Rainbow Six: Vegas is the sixth installment in the acclaimed Rainbow Six series.
 Rainbow Six Vegas was developed by Ubisoft Montreal and published by Ubisoft on November 21, 2006.
 The game focuses on the counterterrorist unit Rainbow Six who have been send to Las Vegas, Nevada to stop terrorist from blowing up casinos and eventually detonating a bomb on the Nevada Dam.
 RSV was the first Rainbow Six and Xbox 360 game to be featured in the Major League Gaming tournament.

 The game itself was well received earning many awards which praised it for its tactical gameplay, innovative AI and sharp graphics.
 Ubisoft has also stated that as of March 31, 2007, it sold over 1.7 million copies.